Observatory-Sciences/aravis-detector/docs/user/tutorials/tools.md

 ## ArvCLI

-Aravis CLI allows the user to control the frame Processor through the use of the command line interface.
-It also provides the user with an example on how to send http requests to the odin server.
+Aravis CLI allows the user to control the frame processor through the use of the command line interface.
+It also provides the user with an example of how to send http requests to the odin server.
 It can be installed using ```pip install python/tools -e``` from the aravis detector directory.

 The following options are available through the CLI: